rpoleski/MulensModel/developers_board.md

     * add calculation of Caustic Region of Influence (CROIN) - [Penny 2014](https://ui.adsabs.harvard.edu/abs/2014ApJ...790..142Y/abstract)
     * anything from use cases that does not work yet -- see TODO.md file
     * comments at begin of each use case and example
+    * use case 25 doesn't work
+    * OB161195 is used only in UC25 - change it and remove directory
     * interaction with fitting routines - see [list of them](https://arxiv.org/abs/1711.03329)
     * caching of results in trajectory.py should stop at some point - if the user changes t\_0\_par or coords, then there is no point in remembering huge indexes (whole self.times)
     * profile the code (python -m cProfile script.py - you only should check 2nd and 4th column)